bryanthowell-tableau/tableau_tools/README.txt

 tableau_tools was programmed using PyCharm and works very well in that IDE.
 It is highly recommended if you are going to code with tableau_tools.

-The TableauDatasourceGenerator class uses the TDEFileGenerator class, which requires the TableauSDK to be installed.
-You can find the SDK at https://onlinehelp.tableau.com/current/api/sdk/en-us/SDK/tableau_sdk_installing.htm#downloading
+The TableauDatasource class uses the TDEFileGenerator and/or the HyperFileGenerator class, which requires the TableauSDK and/or Extract API 2.0 to be installed.
+You can find the (pre-10.5) SDK at https://onlinehelp.tableau.com/current/api/sdk/en-us/SDK/tableau_sdk_installing.htm#downloading and the Extract API 2.0 (10.5+ for Hyper) at https://onlinehelp.tableau.com/current/api/extract_api/en-us/help.htm#Extract/extract_api_using_python.htm%3FTocPath%3D_____4

 --- Version history ---
 1.5.2: works with 9.1 and before.
 Python 2.7 compatible